-You should remember that in most cases the cube root will not be a rational number.
-These numbers can be expressed as a quotient of two natural numbers, i.e. a fraction.
+You should remember that in most cases, the cube root will not be a rational number.
+These numbers can be expressed as a quotient of two natural numbers, i.e., a fraction.
 Fractions can cause some difficulties, especially when it comes to adding them.
-If you having trouble with finding common denominator of two fractions, check out our LCM calculator which estimates the least common multiple of two given numbers.
+If you are having trouble working with fractions, try our adding fractions calculator, which will help you immensely.

 What is the cube root of...?

 It is really easy to find the cube root of any positive number with our cube root calculator!
 Simply type in any number to find its cube root.
 For example, the cube root of 216 is 6.
 For the list of perfect cubes, head to the next section.